singhshwetap0/billogram_assignment/README.md

 Try opening http://localhost:8000 in the browser.
 Now you are good to go.

 # Endpoints -
-1. Coupan code generation:
+1. Coupon code generation:
     http://localhost:8000/brand-discount
-3. Retrive coupan code:
+3. Retrive coupon code:
     http://localhost:8000/brand-discount?user=shweta&brand=Zara

 # API Specification

 Allowed HTTPs requests:
-POST    : Create X no of coupan codes for a given brand GET     : When user request coupan code for a brand this request will give coupan code if available
+POST    : Create X no of coupon codes for a given brand GET     : When user request coupon code for a brand this request will give coupon code if available